 I don’t have our own photo of Big Bend, so here is one from another park on our list Death Valley National Park.

 5) Saguaro National Park: Arizona – Best National Parks To Visit In The Winter

-Seeing the giant saguaro cacti are a thrill, especially in comfortable average daytime high temps of 65-75 degrees.
+Seeing the giant saguaro cacti are a thrill, especially in the depths of winter with comfortable average daytime high temps of 65-75 degrees.

 Because of the pleasant weather, this is also the peak season for Saguaro National Park.
-It’s still one of the best national parks warm in winter.
+Despite having more crowds than other parks on our list, it’s still one of the best national parks warm in winter.

-This means more crowds but also more guided park activities like ranger walks and other programs.
+Because this park is in its peak season, you can check out the best guided park activities, like ranger walks and other programs that are only offered this time of year.
 Saguaro is one of the best national parks to visit in December.